Photonic time crystals: Theory and applications: Relations to other parametric systems: Similarity and distinction

 \subsection{Parametric amplification in PTCs}

 In this section, we derive the temporal coupled-mode theory for light inside an infinite (both in space and time) PTC with negligible frequency dispersion, in particular, when its wavenumber resides inside the momentum bandgap.
 The derivations are similar to those published in \cite[Suppl.
 Mat.]{asadchy2022parametric},\cite{khurgin2023photonic}.
+In contrast to frequency-domain analysis, where eigenmodes within the momentum bandgap are described by complex frequencies, here we will analyze temporal evolution in the time domain.
+Although both approaches yield the same solution for wave propagation inside the PTC, the time-domain analysis allows for a clearer comparison of wave processes in PTCs and nonlinear optics.

 We start with the assumption that inside the bandgap, there are two dominant modes, the $0$-th and the $-1$-st, oscillating at frequency $\omega_{\rm m}/2$ and $-\omega_{\rm m}/2$, respectively (see illustration in Fig.~\ref{PTCCMT}(a)).
 As discussed in Section~\ref{momband}, this approximation typically works well (see also Fig.~\ref{Fig:standingwave}(a)).
 Moreover, the proposed theory can be further generalized to cases where the number of dominant modes is four or more.
 Therefore, from~(\ref{eq:BLOCHT}), we write the real-valued electric field of an eigenmode in the following form: